Dodgers vs. Mets Player Props Betting Odds

 Betts Stats

-- Betts has recorded a base hit in four games in a row.
-In his last five games he is batting .364 with three doubles, three home runs, two walks and six RBI.
+- Betts hopes to build on a five-game hitting streak in this matchup.
+In his last five games he is hitting .571 with three doubles, four home runs, three walks and seven RBI.

 Betts Recent Games